sho-kawano/sho-kawano.github.io/_pages/1_about.md

 **I was born in Tokyo, Japan.**  My mom was born here while my grandpa was at CalTech [^1], which enables me to be a US citizen[^2].
 Balancing my Japanese roots with my American upbringing was challenging but rewarding.

-**Grew up in Hawaii.** Hawai'i is a gentle, beautiful place.
+**Grew up in Hawaii** which is a gentle, beautiful place.
 Blessed to have grown up there.

 **Moved to Northern California in 2008.** I went to a hippy-arts type of High School in Sacramento.
-I love Sac!
+I played sports & loved doing theatre.
+I also love Sac!

-**UC Berkeley / East Bay.** Did my undergrad at Berkeley, was mostly interested in clean energy (statistics was a secondary interest).
-During and after college, I worked for a major solar energy developer.
+**UC Berkeley / East Bay.** At Berkeley, I was mostly interested in clean energy (statistics was a secondary interest).
+After college, I worked for a major solar energy developer.

 **Big Changes.** In 2019, let go from what I thought was my dream job.
 I went on an amazing trip to SE Asia.
 I also began dating Laura & started to seriously meditate: these three things I think have been the best things that have ever happened to me.